 Read on for everything you need to know about Impeachment: American Crime Story.

-When will Impeachment: American Crime Story be released?
+Impeachment: American Crime Story release date

 The US premiere for the series was originally slated for September 2020, before the US election, which caused some criticism given concerns about the potential sway the show could have on the election results.